tejsaw/ICC_MEN-S_ODI_CRICKET_WORLDCUP_2023_ANALYSIS/README.md

 ---

-## Intoduction:
+## Introduction:
-This analysis done with Python, I extracted and analyzed data from the excel file (that is uploaded in the repository).
+This analysis was done with Python, I extracted and analyzed data from the Excel file (that is uploaded in the repository).

-The data was collected from cricbuzz (https://www.cricbuzz.com/cricket-series/6732/icc-cricket-world-cup-2023/matches) and was manually stored in an Excel File.
+The data was collected from Cricbuzz (https://www.cricbuzz.com/cricket-series/6732/icc-cricket-world-cup-2023/matches) and was manually stored in an Excel File.

 ---